 Since we are deep in the holiday season, we tried out some holiday cookies after snacking on appetizers.
 I had to take a few whiffs of the seasonal refrigerated gingerbread cookie dough as I was getting ready to make these Gingerbread-Turtle thumbprint Cookies.

 Smelled so good, and are one of the best holiday cookies I have ever tried.

 Soon after the gingerbread cookies, we had 30 minutes to create our own holiday-inspired cookies using any of the Pillsbury products and the inspiration table set out.

-I went classic, making these peppermint white chocolate cookies using the seasonal peppermint sugar cookie dough.
+I went classic, making these peppermint sugar cookies using the seasonal peppermint sugar cookie dough.

 The refrigerated dough is a) so convenient for a quick cookie b) makes super soft and chewy cookies and c) smells amazing!!